-Arkel charges 229 Euro and Ortlieb charges 198 Euro for the 16.5L bag (although you get it for around 120 Euros), and the Vaude 120 Euros.
+For the seat-bags, Arkel charges 229 Euros and Ortlieb charges 198 Euros for the 16.5L bag (although you get it for around 120 Euros), and the Vaude 120 Euros.

-You can buy the Ortlieb bags in almost every store (although I like that Ortlieb is suing Amazon because they sell their bags without Ortlieb allowing them), while it is very difficult to get the Arkel bags in Western Europe – and I have to say that it is actually not very environmentally friendly to order single bags in Canada, which are then flown to Europe.
+You can buy the Ortlieb or Vaude bags in almost every store (although I like that Ortlieb is suing Amazon because they sell their bags without Ortlieb allowing them), while it is very difficult to get the Arkel bags in Western Europe.
+I also think that it is not very environmentally friendly to order single bags in Canada, which are then flown to Europe.
 But maybe we can change this together with Arkel.

-The Ortlieb bag is cheaper when you calculate the buying price.
-However, I prefer to calculate the TOTAL COSTS of OWNERSHIP (TCO), which is an advanced method of calculating costs of products or services.
-Using a TCO model, the Arkel bag is cheaper, even if you only calculate 20 years of use vs. 5 years.
+The Vaude / Ortlieb bags are cheaper when you calculate the buying price.
+But I prefer to calculate the TOTAL COSTS of OWNERSHIP (TCO), which is an advanced method of calculating costs of products or services.
+Using a TCO model, the Arkel bag is cheaper, even if you only calculate 20 years of use vs. 5 or 2 years.
 Having said this, my own Ortlieb bags are already 25 years old (but they have a thicker material).

 I think that we do not need to own everything and that we own too much stuff.
 Why not borrow a bag, you might only use 5 days a year?